SimpleAnnotate

 How to use

-• Click the Open File button to open an image file.
+• Single file: Click Open File to select an image file

-• Click the Open Directory button to open a directory containing images.
+• Directory: Click Open Directory to select a folder containing images

 2. Class Management:

-• Select a class from the class list and click the Delete selected class button to remove it.
+• Select a class and click Delete selected class to remove it

-• Click the Save Annotations button to save the annotations in YOLO format.
+• Click Save Annotations to export in YOLO format

 Video Bounding Box Annotation